The Honours+ Student Manual

 - Communication: Discuss and agree upon how you as a team will work together during the Honours+ programme.
 This can vary from practical issues (use of email, phone, dates of meetings, etc.) to the way you will interact with your Supervisor (how often does he/she expect an update and in which way) and how to provide each other with feedback (how to deal with conflicts, free-riding etc.)

 A checklist was drawn up in order to facilitate this meeting, and to use to support the team and the Supervisor.
 You can find the checklist on the website.

 The team charter

-Before the first team meeting, we would like you to think about your ideas with respect to the performance of your team, and fill in the individual part of the team charter.
-During the first team meeting, you will fill out the rest of the team charter together with your team members.
+Before the first team meeting (with just the students), we would like you to think about your ideas with respect to the performance of your team, and fill in the individual part of the team charter.
+During the first team meeting, you will fill out the rest of the team charter together with your team.